chordproject/chordpro-editor/README.md

 $ npm run start
 ```

-It should open a browser and navigate to http://localhost:8080/ showing a song example.
+Open a browser and navigate to http://localhost:8080/ to load a song example.

 4. Make changes (e.g. Change the options in src/main.js)
 5. Changes are deployed on browser directly!